-For the 2012-13 home purchase assistance data collection, the AIHW Secure Messaging (ASM) service will be used to send and receive IN-CONFIDENCE emails.
+For the 2012-13 PRA data collection, the AIHW Secure Messaging (ASM) service will be used to send and receive IN-CONFIDENCE emails.

-What is the AIHW Secure Messaging (ASM)
+What is the AIHW ASM

 ASM is a service and procedure for sending and receiving emails and attached data and other files on the Internet more securely and reliably.
 It should be used for all data submissions and whenever IN-CONFIDENCE materials need to be sent to the Institute.